individual-brain-charting/public_protocols/README.md

 # Public Protocols
-This repository hosts public protocols for the IBC project.
+This repository hosts public protocols for the _Individual Brain Charting_ (IBC) project.

 Main directories are dedicated to the protocol(s) of one task or a group of tasks.